dotcs/dotcs.github.io/content/pages/about-me.md

 - Working as a front-end web developer
 - Working as a full-stack web developer
-- Working as a data engineer
+- Working as a data engineer trainer

 The best part about my job is that I love it so much that I also do it privately.
 I love to operate my own web-server on which I host many tools that I love and use on a daily basis.